percona/k8spxc-docs/docs/annotations.md

 ...
 ```

-The Operator will ignore any annotation and label which keys **starts** with the
+The Operator will ignore any Service annotation or label, key of which
-mentioned above examples.
-For example, the following annotations and labels will
+**starts** with the mentioned above examples.
+For example, the following
-be ignored after applying the above `cr.yaml` fragment:
+annotations and labels will be ignored after applying the above `cr.yaml`
+fragment:

 ```yaml
 annotations: